 Updated on by Hayley Brown

-In the modern world great customer experience is what makes an organisation stand out from the competition.
+In the modern world, great customer experience is what makes an organisation stand out from the competition.
 It is a critical element to help an organisation sustain growth.
-In addition positive customer experience can result in customer loyalty, increased customer retention and encourages brand advocacy.
+In addition, a positive experience can result in loyalty, increased retention and encourages brand advocacy.

-Probably the most famous example of a brand delivering good customer experience is Amazon.
-The organisation consistently delivers great customer experiences and provides ease and comfort to their customers.
+Probably the most famous example of a brand delivering a good customer experience is Amazon.
+The organisation consistently delivers great customer experiences and provides ease and comfort to its customers.
 They achieve this with personalisation, searchability, product education and knowing their touchpoints.